josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/⚖️_procedural_correctness_as_safeguard.md

 ## 🏮 Footer

-*Procedural Correctness as Safeguard* is a Governance & Containment node explaining why institutions cannot improvise or provide informal support until procedural purity is guaranteed.
+*⚖️ Procedural Correctness as Safeguard* is a Governance & Containment node explaining why institutions cannot improvise or provide informal support until procedural purity is guaranteed.

 Pairs with: